A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 \subsection{Methods}

-The algorithm has been coded using Pyro ~\cite{baudartDeepProbabilisticProgramming2018}, a universal probabilistic programming language (PPL) written in Python and supported by PyTorch on the backend.
-All simulations have been run on the High-Performance Computing cluster at Heriot-Watt University (DMOG), on an NVIDIA A40 GPU with 48GB of dedicated VRAM.
-In all our simulations, the posterior has been trained to convergence, but by reducing the number of layers in the ansatz and the number of training steps, we expect to be able to easily reducing this time, with only a moderate impact on the performances.
-The training of the posterior ansatz has been executed with the ADAM optimizer and an exponentially decaying learning rate schedule, interpolating between an initial and final learning rates that were respectively set to $\ell (I=1) = 10^{-3}$ and $\ell (I=8196) = 10^{-4}$.
+The algorithm has been coded using Pyro~\cite{bingham_PyroDeepUniversal_2018, phan_ComposableEffectsFlexible_2019}, a universal probabilistic programming language (PPL)~\cite{baudartDeepProbabilisticProgramming2018} written in Python and supported by PyTorch on the backend.
+All simulations have been run on an NVIDIA A40 GPU with 48\,GB of dedicated VRAM, while the CPU simulation have been executed on an Apple M1.
+The training of the posterior ansatz has been executed with the ADAM optimizer and an exponentially decaying learning rate schedule, interpolating between an initial and final learning rates that were respectively set to $\ell(I=1) = 10^{-3}$ and {$(I = 8196) = 10^{-5}$}.